Sarah is a homemaker and stay-at-home mom who enjoys writing about motherhood, healthy living, finances, gardening, and all things homely.

 Perhaps you've noticed a little blood in your undies, or felt a gush and looked down only to see your bed covered in blood.
-Immediately you are full of fear and with good reason.
-Bleeding in pregnancy is most commonly associated with miscarriage so it is natural to assume the worst.
+You are immediately full of fear, and with good reason.
+Bleeding in pregnancy is most commonly associated with a miscarriage so it is natural to assume the worst.

 How to Diagnose Miscarriage as the Cause of Bleeding

 - Severe and persistent cramping and/or passing large clots can suggest a miscarriage, but they could be from other causes as well.
 However, passing tissue, which often looks gray or beige in color, is most likely the baby and is a definite sign that you have miscarried.
 A pelvic exam can also detect tissue matter passing through.

 - Blood tests can find descending HCG levels, which also indicates an impending miscarriage.

 - An ultrasound may show no heartbeat or no fetus, indicating that the miscarriage is complete.
 You may also see heart tones that are much slower than normal, and/or that the baby is measuring smaller than it should be.
 This can imply an impending miscarriage.

 Implantation bleeding is (usually) light spotting or bleeding that occurs between 6 to 12 days after conception.
 This happens when a fertilized egg begins dividing and forms an embryo, which then implants into the uterine wall.
 It is often one of the first signs of pregnancy and can occur before a woman realizes she is pregnant.
 Implantation bleeding is completely normal, harmless, and does not require any medical attention.
 According to the American Pregnancy Association, roughly one-third of pregnant women will experience this bleeding.
 It can often be confused with regular menstrual bleeding.

 It could potentially last for only a few hours.
 It should not occur beyond three days.
 Menstrual bleeding, by comparison, can last for three to seven days.